lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 a field.
 The first column gives the function's name.
 The second and third columns outlines the compression/decompression process.

-As with 6LoWPAN, the compression process may produce some data, where fields that were not compressed (or were partially compressed) will be sent in the order  of the original packet.
-Information added by the compression phase must be aligned on byte boundaries, but each individual compression function may generate any size.
+Compression is done in the rule order and send in that order in the compressed message.
+The receiver must be able to find the size of each compressed field which can be given by the rule or send with the data.

-## not-sent
+## not-sent CDF

+Not-sent function is generally used when the field value is specified in the rule and therefore known by the both sides.
+This function is generally used with the "equal" MO.
+If MO is "ignore", there is a risk to have a decompressed field value different from the compressed field.

+The compressor do not sent any value on the compressed header for that field.

+The decompressor
-The compressor do not sent the field value on the link.
-The decompressor restore the field value with the one stored in the matched rule.
+restores the field value with the target value stored in the matched rule.

-## value-sent
+## value-sent CDF

+Value-sent function is generally used when the field value is not known by both end.
+The value is sent in the compressed message header.
+Both ends must know the size of the field, either implicitely or explicitely in the compressed header field.
+This function is generally used with the ignore MO.

-The compressor send the field value on the link, if the matching operator is "=".
+The compressor sends the target value stored on the rule on the compressed header message. , if the matching operator is "=".
 Otherwise the matching operator indicates the information that will be sent on the link.

 For a LSB operator only the Least Significant Bits are sent.

-## LSB(length)
+## LSB CDF

+LSB function is used to send a fixed part of the packet field header to the other end.
+This function is used in conjuction with the "MSB" MO

 The compressor sends the "length" Least Significant Bits.
 The decompressor combines with a OR operator the value received with the Target Value.

-## ESiid-DID, LAiid-DID
+## ESiid-DID, LAiid-DID CDF

 These functions are used to process respectively the End System and the LA Device Identifier (DID).

 The IID value is computed from device ID present in the Layer 2 header.
 The computation depends on the technology and the device ID  size.

+[[NOTE: Behavoir must be more clearly defined.
+Most technologies have only a single L2 address corresponding the ESiid.
+LoRaWAN has a changing L2 address, SigFox is stable, but both also have a EUI-64 which could be better to used.]]

 ## static-mapping